-EXHIBIT 11-3: CSSR WORK-OUT AGREEMENT

-Name:\\\"First\Name"\\"Last\Name"\\\\\SS#:\\\"SSN"\\\\\\

-Address: \\\\\ "Address" \\\\ "City" \\, "State" \\\ "Zip" \

-The Department of Housing and Urban Development (HUD) requires that all Lorain Metropolitan Housing

-Authority (LMHA) residents who are NOT:

-- Employed and/or engaged in work activities - Participating in a Welfare to Work Program. - Participating in a Self-Sufficiency program and/or work activity - 62 years of age or older - Disabled - A caregiver for a disabled individual - Eighteen (18) years of years of age or older enrolled in an education program - Receiving unemployment benefits and engaged in an active job search - Working in a position which has scheduled lay off periods and/or seasonal work must participate in the Community Service Program.
-Community Service Program participation requires eight (8) hours monthly of volunteer work or duties in the public benefit that serve to improve the quality of life and/or enhance self-sufficiency, and/or increase the self-responsibility of the resident within the community he/she resides.

-Since I"First_Name""Last_Name" am not eligible for an exemption as listed above or have not provided documentation of such exemption , I must participate in the Community Service Program in order to maintain housing assistance at "Address" .
-I acknowledge that I have not been com pliant with this regulation during the period of period of time and, therefore, have not served# hours hours of Community Service.

-In an attempt to bring my Community Service hours in compliance with the requirements set forth in my lease with LMHA, I agree to perform, (in addition to the required 8 hours monthly) an additional \# hours\\\\\ hours per month during the next 12 months of my lease.

-Only by completing these required hours, will I be in compliance with my lease

-I understand if I do not comply with this agreement and perform the required number of hours by date required, LMHA must issue a nonrenewal of lease which will state the specific grounds for nonrenewal.
+EXHIBIT 11-3: CSSR WORK-OUT AGREEMENT Name:"First_Name""Last_Name"SS#: "SSN" Address:"Address","City","State""Zip" The Department of Housing and Urban Development (H Authority (LMHA) residents who are NOT : Employed and/or engaged in work activit Participating in a Welfare to Work Progra Participating in a Self-Sufficiency progran 62 years of age or older Disabled A caregiver for a disabled individual Eighteen (18) years of years of age or old Receiving unemployment benefits and en Working in a position which has schedule m. m and/or work activity der enrolled in an education program gaged in an active job search must participate in the Community Service Program.
+(Community Service Program participation requires eight (8) hours monthly of volunteer work or duties in t he public benefit that serve to improve the quality of life and/or enhance self-sufficiency, and/or increase e the self-responsibility of the resident within the community he/she resides.
+Since I"First_Name""Last_Name" am not eligible for an exemption as listed above or have not provided documentation of such exemption , I must participate in the Community Service Program in orde r to maintain housing assistance at "Address" .
+I acknow ledge that I have not been compliant with this regulation during the period of period of time and, therefore, have not served# hours hour rs of Community Service.
+In an attempt to bring my Community Service hours in lease with LMHA, I agree to perform, (in addition to hours hours per month during the next : the required 8 hours monthly) an additional # Only by completing these required hours, will I be in c compliance with my lease I understand if I do not comply with this agreement an required , LMHA must issue a nonrenewal of lease whi Date Resident Signature Head Of Household Signature

-Resident Signature

-Head Of Household Signature